inducer/pyublas/doc/converters.rst

 would add an unreasonable performance penalty to the average use case.
 Therefore, this is not the default behavior.

-There are three ways of dealing with this situation:
+There are four ways of dealing with this situation:

+* Receive an argument of type :ctype:`numpy_strided_vector` instead of :ctype:`numpy_vector` from Python.
+The smallest stride will then automatically be respected (and you will incur the strided-iterator speed penalty).

 * By invoking the :cfunc:`numpy_vector::as_strided` member function, you can obtain a view of the vector that takes the numpy array's